azimuth-cloud/azimuth-config/docs/CAPI-mgmt/02-kubernetes-config.md

 ## Images

-The clusters deployed by the Cluster API (CAPI) driver will, of course, require access to an Ubuntu Kubernetes image, as well as, a cluster template.
+The clusters deployed by the Magnum CAPI Helm driver will require an Ubuntu Kubernetes image and a Magnum cluster template.

 The way these user-facing images are managed differs from those of [Azimuth](../configuration/03-kubernetes-config.md#images), instead the images